Sirze01/Scrabble_Junior_Game/ReadMe.txt

    -> ANSI escape codes were extensively used to allow for a enjoyable interface
-      -> This is not supported on Windows versions prior to 2016 (current Windows 10 should be fine) -> Unix handles these instructions better than Windows (less screen flickering when clearing etc) -> Game::moveHandler(int turnNumber) is a very complex method which handles i/o and generates moves to be executed -> Modularity could have been used a bit better in this particular area -> Despite this, its flow proved to be robust in extreme situations in our testing -> Member initialization lists were used when possible to improve efficiency -> The code compiles with no warnings in both CLang -Wextra (Clion) and MSVC -W4 (Visual Studio 2019)
+      -> This is not supported on Windows versions prior to 2016 (current Windows 10 should be fine) -> Unix handles these instructions better than Windows (less screen flickering when clearing etc) -> The code compiles with no warnings in both CLang -Wextra (Clion) and MSVC -W4 (Visual Studio 2019)

 ----------------------------------------------